NeiloErnesto89/interactive-project2/README.md

 ### Acknowledgements

-Thanks to my mentor, Maranatha, the Code Institute (especially the Tutor support) and of course, my family and girlfriend.
+Thanks to my mentor, Maranatha, the Code Institute (especially the Tutor support page) and of course, my family and girlfriend.